LinqLover/symbolic-execution-survey/notes/SYMBEX.md

     - environment calls from traditional symbex execution forks might be out of order

 ### Static Symbolic Execution (SSE)

-express entire program as a single symbolic expression (unless DSE, which has one constraint set per branch)
+express entire program as a single symbolic expression (unlike DSE, which has one constraint set per branch)

+- AST transformation using **function summaries** and **loop summaries**
 - less overhead for branches, more complex constraint sets
-- strict SSE cannot deal with blackboxes and certain control flow patterns (why not?)
+- strict SSE cannot deal with blackboxes and complex control flow patterns
-- TODO: how exactly does it work? just an AST transformation?

 **Veritesting:** mix DSE/concolic execution and SSE on program fragments for better performance